Visual-Computing/DynamicExplorationGraph/python/README.md

 TODO

 ## Limitations
-- The python wrapper at the moment only supports `float32` feature vectors.
+- The python wrapper at the moment only supports `float32` and `uint8` feature vectors.
-- The elements of a `ResultSet` are not sorted by distance.

 ## Troubleshooting